manoj-jpg/repo2/README.md

 # repo2
-this is repo2 and feature branch
+this is repo2 and master branch